roshan0708/MeTalk/README.md

-# Slack Clone using React-Redux-Firebase
+# MeTalk - A realtime chat application using React, Redux and Firebase🚀

 Work under progress!